hiashutosh/Project-Test/aws-infra/README.md

 2. Specify the Load balancer same as previously created
 3. Review and create

-# For achieving Automated High Availabilty
+# For acheiving Automated High Availabilty
 Follow the given instructions
 Create s3 bucket